A-New-BellHope/bellhop/README.md

 This is unlikely to be desired behavior.
 Just initialize `rA = 0.0` and `ir = 1` and remove the other code.

+### PCHIP not supported in 3D mode

+`PCHIP` SSP is not supported in 3D, despite being very similar to `cubic`, which is supported in 3D.

+### Receiver inside beam window inconsistencies

+The check for whether the receiver is inside the beam window is commented out in both 3D Gaussian influence functions.
+There is code involving `MaxRadius` which may have a similar purpose earlier in that function in ray-centered, but not in Cartesian, and it's not clear why this condition should be omitted in the 3D but not the 2D Gaussian beams.
+Also, 2D beams consider the receiver to be outside the beam if it is on the edge, whereas 3D beams consider the receiver to be inside the beam if it is on the edge (e.g. write if `a < BeamWindow` for 2D but `a <= BeamWindow` for 3D).
+Neither of these is more correct than the other, but there does not seem to be any reason to have different behavior.

+### Influence duplicate point detection inconsistencies

+There is a similar set of inconsistencies for the detection of duplicate points.
+All cases use a dynamic threshold, `1.0D3 * SPACING( ray%x( 1 ) )`, except
+for 3D Cartesian ray-centered, which uses a static threshold of `1e-4`.
+The dynamic threshold is commented out in this code.
+Also, again, in 3D, the point is considered a duplicate if its change in position is `<=` the threshold, whereas in 2D is it `<` the threshold.

 ### Dead code in 3D ray-centered

 Both hat and Gaussian 3D ray-centered store `m` and `delta` from `B` to `A`